nsdrussell/CSVScoresToExcel/README.md

 The number of columns is variable depending on the number of scores that have been put in.

 Each row is separated by a line feed (\n).
+### Data
+The application does a small amount of data cleaning, scores that are too different from a trimmed mean are marked as such.